 Solar leases: What to know before you sign

-Solar leases offer an accessible path to solar—but they're not for everyone.
+Solar leases offer an accessible path to solar—here's what's changed and how to decide if one is right for you.

 Want to go solar while keeping your cash free for other priorities?
 Solar leases make that possible.
 You get solar panels on your roof with no money down, someone else handles any maintenance that might arise, and you start saving on your electric bills from day one.
 Sounds pretty straightforward—and in many ways, it is.